Discretised sum-product theorems by Shannon-type inequalities

 The discretised sum-product problem (or discretised ring problem) of Katz--Tao \cite{kat} is the discretised version of the fractal analogue of the Erd\H{o}s--Szerem\'edi problem.
-Vaguely, it asks/asserts that if $A\subset \R$ behaves like an $\sigma$-dimensional set at scale $\delta$ in a certain sense, then at least one of $A+A$ and $A\cdot A$ behaves like an $(\sigma+c)$-dimensional set at scale $\delta$ (in a different and slightly weaker sense), where the positive constant $c$ should depend only on $\sigma$.
-As previously mentioned, it was first proved in 2003 by Bourgain in \cite{bou03}, and represented again with weaker non-concentration conditions by Bourgain in 2010 in \cite{bou}.
+Vaguely, it asks/asserts that if $A\subset \R$ behaves like an $\sigma$-dimensional set at scale $\delta$ in a certain sense, then at least one of $A+A$ and $AA$ behaves like an $(\sigma+c)$-dimensional set at scale $\delta$ (in a different and slightly weaker sense), where the positive constant $c$ should depend only on $\sigma$.
+As previously mentioned, it was first proved in 2003 by Bourgain in \cite{bou03}, and represented again with weaker non-concentration conditions by Bourgain--Gamburd in 2008, \cite{bougam} and Bourgain in 2010 in \cite{bou}.
 No explicit bound on the constant was presented.
 Further examination of Bourgain's papers would suggest that the explicit constant gained following his exact method would be very small.
-Good explicit constants were gained by Guth, Katz, and Zahl \cite{gut}, by Chen in \cite{che}, and Fu and Ren \cite[Corollary 1.7]{furen}.
+Strong explicit constants were gained by Guth, Katz, and Zahl \cite{gut}, by Chen in \cite{che}, and Fu and Ren \cite[Corollary 1.7]{furen}.

 The discretised sum-product also has many other applications.
 For instance it is closely related to the Falconer distance set problem and the dimension of Furstenberg sets, see Katz and Tao \cite{kat} for more details.
-For some applications of discretised sets to projections of fractal sets see, for example, He \cite{he}, Orponen \cite{orp2}, \cite{orpabcd}, \cite{orpabcc}, and Orponen--Shmerkin--Wang \cite{orp} and the references therein.
+For some applications of discretised sets to projections of fractal sets see, for example, He \cite{he}, Orponen \cite{orp2}, \cite{orpabcd}, and Orponen--Shmerkin--Wang \cite{orp} and the references therein.
 For the applications of discretised sum-product to the Fourier decay of measures see Li \cite{li}.

-The aim of this paper is to provide a short new proof, and a strong bound for $c$ for the Katz--Tao discretised sum-product problem.
+The aim of this paper is to provide a strong bound for $c$ for the Katz--Tao discretised sum-product problem.
 We show that $c$ can be taken arbitrarily close to $\sigma/6$ if $\sigma \leq 1/2$ and arbitrarily close to $(1-\sigma)/6$ when $1/2<\sigma<1$.

 Clearly, $c$ cannot exceed $\sigma$ nor $1-\sigma$.
 It is unclear if it is reasonable to conjecture that $c$ can be taken to be (nearly) $\sigma$ when $\sigma$ is small (analogously to the Erd\H{o}s--Szemer\'edi conjecture).
-On the other hand, when $\sigma>1/3$, $c$ cannot be larger than $(1-\sigma)/2$, see Remark~\ref{upperbound}.
+On the other hand, when $\sigma>1/3$, $c$ cannot be larger than $(1-\sigma)/2$, see Proposition \ref{prop.upperbound}.